Five things that need addressing as defending WNBA champion Storm open training camp

 “I’m a little slow to draw conclusions right away,” Hughes said.
 “I need a few days to do that.
 What starts to point out to you is the reality of multiple plays where they’re doing something really good or multiple where they’re doing something really bad.
 Today I don’t want to draw any conclusions and tomorrow I don’t want draw very many.”

-Still, the Storm will need to make several personnel decisions before trimming the roster to 12 players before the league deadline on May 13.
+Still, the Storm will need to make several personnel decisions before trimming the roster to 12 players before the league deadline May 13.

 The Storm has a road exhibition against the Phoenix Mercury on May 8 before the two teams face off in a closed-door scrimmage on May 10 in Seattle.

-Seattle opens the regular season at the Angel of the Winds Arena in Everett on May 15 against the Las Vegas Aces, which is a rematch of last year’s WNBA Finals.
+Seattle opens the regular season at Angel of the Winds Arena in Everett on May 15 against the Las Vegas Aces, which is a rematch of last year’s WNBA Finals.

 Here are five areas that need to be addressed during the Storm’s training camp.